mwitte/TechDivision.Neos.Search/Documentation/HowTo.rst

 the node documents in index.
 There is no cron job needed to keep the index up to date.
 There is a command controller to add/update/remove all nodes in index.
 There is also a backend module provided for this.

-This package uses the TechDivision.Search package as search backend interface which requires by default the solr php extension.
+This package uses the TechDivision.Search package as search backend interface.

 Installation